rppradhan08/RFM-segmentation/README.md

 ## Overview and understanding of data

-Getting familiar with the dataset and performing descriptive statistics to identify inconsistencies in the dataset.
+Getting familiar with the data and performing descriptive statistics to identify inconsistencies in the dataset.

 ## Data Preprocessing